indicwiki-iiit/Books/data/README.md

 * Sheet1 : A list of the attributes used in each section of the article, and a brief description of the section.
 * Sheet2 : A list of the attributes which had to be translated, transliterated and had to be used unchanged.
 * Sheet3 : Byte, Character and Word Count of each book ( calculated on the basis of the number of words generated when the template of a book is rendered to Wikipedia )
+* Sheet4 : Boolean Representations of each attribute and its missing/non missing values ( in this sheet, if an attribute's value corresponding to a record is 1, it is a non null value, else, it is a null value. )
+* Sheet5 : A list of the number of non null values corresponding to each attribute.

 ### 🗎 Sweetviz Report, books_sweetviz.html
 To view stats of attributes and the values they contain, visit the "**data_sweetviz**" HTML file in this folder.